What Are Iron Oxides?

-Iron oxides are synthetic ingredients that function as colorants in cosmetics and personal care products.
-There are three basic shades: black (CI 77499), yellow (CI 77492) and red (CI 77491).
+Iron oxides are skincare and cosmetic ingredients that are used to color formulations.
+Iron oxides are used in three basic shades: black (CI 77499), yellow (CI 77492) and red (CI 77491).

-Iron oxides are inorganic compounds of iron and oxygen that have been used as coloring agents in cosmetics since the early 1900s.
+Iron oxides are made up of iron and oxygen and have been used as coloring agents in cosmetics since the early 1900s.
 Iron oxides occur naturally, for example, rust is a type of iron oxide.
 Red iron oxide can be naturally derived from the mineral hematite; yellow iron oxides come from limonites such as ochers, siennas, and umbers; black iron oxide is obtained from the mineral magnetite.
-However, the iron oxides used in cosmetics are synthetic.
+However, the iron oxides used in cosmetics are usually synthetic.
 There are a total of 16 different iron oxides used in cosmetics.
-In addition to use in cosmetics, iron oxides can be found in paints, coatings, and colored concretes.
+In addition, to use in cosmetics, iron oxides can be found in paints, coatings, and colored concretes.

-Iron oxides are closely regulated by the United States Food and Drug Administration (FDA).
-The FDA’s Code of Federal Regulations for iron oxides states,“Synthetic iron oxides are produced in various ways, including thermal decomposition of iron salts, such as ferrous sulfate, to produce reds; precipitation to produce yellows, reds, browns, and blacks; and reduction of organic compounds by iron to produce yellows and blacks.”
+Iron oxides are closely regulated by the US Food and Drug Administration.
+The US Food and Drug Administration’s Code of Federal Regulations for iron oxides states, ‘Synthetic iron oxides are produced in various ways, including thermal decomposition of iron salts, such as ferrous sulfate, to produce reds; precipitation to produce yellows, reds, browns, and blacks; and reduction of organic compounds by iron to produce yellows and blacks.’

 Iron oxides are considered to be safe as used in cosmetics and personal care products because they are non-toxic and non-allergenic.
 Iron oxides are even well tolerated by those with sensitive skin.
 Even though iron oxides are synthetic ingredients, they are still often used in products that are marketed as natural or organic.
 This is because the synthetic versions of iron oxides are actually safer than the natural versions, which often contain impurities.
 For instance, oxides formed in a natural, uncontrolled setting are often contaminated with heavy metals.
 This demonstrates that just because an ingredient is natural does not always mean it is safe.